Navigating Windows Backup: Testing Your System Image and Handling Corrupt Files

 -

-Identify and Repair Corrupt Files: Use Windows’ built-in tools such as the Check Disk utility (chkdsk) or the System File Checker (sfc /scannow) to detect and repair any corrupted files on your system before attempting another backup.
+Identify and Repair Corrupt Files: Use Windowsโ built-in tools such as the Check Disk utility (chkdsk) or the System File Checker (sfc /scannow) to detect and repair any corrupted files on your system before attempting another backup.
 This approach can help ensure that your next backup is complete and reliable.

 -

 Selective Backups: If specific files remain problematic, you might consider omitting those files from your backup and seeking alternative solutions for their recovery.
-This might mean using different Software that specializes in Data Recovery for corrupt files.
+This might mean using different software that specializes in data recovery for corrupt files.

 -